KevinUre/Civilization-4-Ever/README.md

 ## How to Install

-Download a copy from the [Releases Page](https://github.com/KevinUre/Civilization-4-Ever/releases).
+Download a zip from the [Releases Page](https://github.com/KevinUre/Civilization-4-Ever/releases).
 The latest version is always on top.
 Navigate to your Beyond the Sword mods folder (i.e. `\SteamApps\common\Sid Meier's Civilization IV Beyond the Sword\Beyond the Sword\Mods\`).
 Unzip the package to its own subdirectory. rename that directory to `Civilization 4-Ever`.
 Your path to the ini should now look like `\Sid Meier's Civilization IV Beyond the Sword\Beyond the Sword\Mods\Civilization 4-Ever\Civilization 4-Ever.ini`.

 To boot the mod either boot the game and then goto `Advanced` then `Load a Mod` or make a shortcut to `Civ4BeyondSword.exe` and add ` mod= mods\Civilization 4-Ever` to the target. you can also add ` mod= mods\Civilization 4-Ever` to the launch options on steam.